Detox: Fact vs Fiction

 The detection and regulation of these chemicals, however, is a relatively new area of research and the number of compounds which need to be processed is overwhelmingly large.
 As an example, since just 2007 the European Chemicals Agency (10) has registered 22,000 new and unique substances to its database, that’s about 1,700 compounds a year!
-To determine the concentration addition, toxicity equivalency factors, effect summation, and independent actions of each chemical compound is a seriously time consuming task.
+To determine the concentration addition, toxicity equivalency factors, effect summation, and independent actions of each chemical compound are a seriously time-consuming task.

 - Persistent – regular and consistent exposure to humans from the environment, diet or lifestyle choices.

 - Bioaccumulative – accumulates in living organisms and passes through the food chain.
 Suggesting the body is unable to break-down, detoxify or excrete out through normal processes.

 - Toxic – damaging and disruptive to body cells and their function.

 Hence these chemicals will be known as PBT’s.